jameswhoughton/cushon/RESEARCH.md

 ## What is an ISA and who can have one?

 - Tax free investment account
+- There are several types of ISA

+### Stocks and shares ISA

 - Annual deposit limit of £20,000
 - Only available to customers who:
+    - are over the age of 18.
+    - Live in the UK (or have tax residency in the UK).
+    - Have a valid National Insurance number.
+- Can withdraw money at anytime.

+### Lifetime ISA

+- Annual deposit limit of £4,000 (government adds additional 25% per year)
+- Only available to customers who:
-    - are over the age of 18
+    - are over the age of 18 but less than 40.
-    - Live in the UK (or have tax residency in the UK)
+    - Live in the UK (or have tax residency in the UK).
-    - Have a valid National Insurance number
+    - Have a valid National Insurance number.
+- Can only withdraw money if the customer:
+    - Is buying their first home.
+    - Aged 60+.
+    - Terminally ill with < 12 months to live.

+### Junior ISA

+- Annual deposit limit of £9,000
+- Opened by the parent or guardian of the child.
+- Only available to customers who:
+    - are under the age of 18.
+    - Live in the UK (or have tax residency in the UK).
+- Child can take control of the account when they reach 16
+- Child cannot withdraw until they are 18+

 ## What information do we need to on-board a retail customer?